-- Section 43.
-Section 13-27-403, MCA, is amended to read: - "13-27-403.
+- "13-27-403.
 Appointment to committee.
-(1) Except as provided in subsection (2), appointments to committees advocating approval or rejection of an act referred to the people, a constitutional amendment proposed by the legislature, or a ballot issue referred to the people by referendum petition or proposed by any type of initiative petition a statewide ballot issue must be made no later than 1 week prior to the deadline for filling arguments on the ballot issue under 13-27-406. - Appointments to committees advocating approval or rejection of a ballot issue referred to the people by statutory referendum petition or proposed by any type of a statewide initiative petition must be made no later than 1 week before the deadline for filing arguments on the ballot issue under 13-27-406.
+(1) Except as provided in subsection (2), appointments to committees advocating approval or rejection of an act referred to the people, a constitutional amendment proposed by the legislature, or a ballot issue referred to the people by referendum petition or proposed by any type of initiative petition a statewide ballot issue must be made no later than 1 week prior to the deadline for filing arguments on the ballot issue under 13-27-406. - Appointments to committees advocating approval or rejection of a ballot issue referred to the people by statutory referendum petition or proposed by any type of a statewide initiative petition must be made no later than 1 week before the deadline for filing arguments on the ballot issue under 13-27-406.
 All persons responsible for appointing members to the committee shall submit to the secretary of state the names and addresses of the appointees no later than the date set by this subsection.
 The submission must include the written acceptance of appointment from each appointee required by 13-27-402(6).
-If an appointment is not made by the required time, the committee members that have been appointed may fill the vacancy by unanimous written consent up until the deadline for filing the arguments. - (3) Within 5 days after receiving notice under subsection (2) but not later than 5 days after the deadline set for appointment of committee members, the secretary of state shall notify the appointees to a committee appointed pursuant to subsection (1) or (2) by certified mail, with return receipt requested, of the deadlines for submission of the committee's arguments."
+If an appointment is not made by the required time, the committee members that have been appointed may fill the vacancy by

+- unanimous written consent up until the deadline for filing the arguments. - (3) Within 5 days after receiving notice under subsection (2) but not later than 5 days after the deadline set for appointment of committee members, the secretary of state shall notify the appointees to a committee appointed pursuant to subsection (1) or (2) by certified mail, with return receipt requested, of the deadlines for submission of the committee's arguments."

-- Section 44.
-Section 13-27-406, MCA, is amended to read: - 28 "13-27-406.
+"13-27-406.
 Limitation on length of argument -- time of filing.
 An argument advocating approval or rejection of a statewide ballot issue is limited to a single side of a single 7 1/2-inch by 10-inch page and must be filed, in a black-and-white, camera-ready format, with the secretary of state no later than 105 days before the election at which the issue will be voted on by the people.
 The argument must consist solely of written material prepared by the committee and may not consist of pictures, clippings, or other material.
 The written material must be prepared in the font and type style required by the secretary of state.
 With the goal of achieving readability and uniformity, the secretary of state shall prescribe a commonly used font and type style.
 A majority of the committee responsible for preparation shall approve and sign each argument filed.
 Separate signed letters of approval of an argument may be filed with the secretary of state by members of a committee if necessary to meet the filing deadline."